BrettHallen/MicroProfessor/MPF-III/ROMs/README.md

 fb02: 20 ff 00 ff+ DSKID           .bulk   $20,$ff,$00,$ff,$03,$ff,$3c
 fb09: c1 f0 f0 ec+ TITLE           .str    “Apple ][”
 ```
 The code wasn't executing as the boot-up was failing during the EF self-test.
-This self-test generates an 8-bit sum of all the bytes, bar the actual checksum, of the ROM (see Python scripts below).<br>
+This self-test generates an 8-bit sum of all the bytes, bar the actual checksum byte, of the ROM (see Python scripts below).<br>

 This self-test was failing for the ROM due to these two bytes difference, hence the "ROM:E10" error.<br>